Ahmed-Memni/chatfinal/README.md

 - **OpenRouter** – API key-based interface for LLMs.
 - **Kimi2** – LLM model used in the project.

+## Current Limitations & Future Improvements

+- **Single Query Handling** – Currently, the chatbot executes one query at a time and returns a single result per interaction.
+Supporting multi-step or batch queries is planned for future updates.

+- **Database Flexibility** – At the moment, the project is tested primarily with Supabase (PostgreSQL).
+Future versions aim to support other database types like MySQL, SQLite, and more.

 ## Installation Running locally